Cars vs. Pedestrians: Walkers and Drivers Need Sensitivity Training

 Secured with SHA-256 Encryption

-Walk on the Sidewalk: Avoid walking on streets or in areas where there are no sidewalks or crosswalks.
-Most pedestrian fatalities occur on major roads with no sidewalk, so avoid walking on them as much as possible.
+Walk on the Sidewalk: It may seem obvious that you’re safer on the sidewalk.
+You might be surprised at how often pedestrians walk on the road (not on a crosswalk).
+Avoid walking on streets or in areas where there are no sidewalks or crosswalks.
+Most pedestrian fatalities occur on major roads with no sidewalk.
+So avoid walking on them as much as possible.

 Walk Facing Traffic: When you have to walk in the street because there is no sidewalk available, walk facing the traffic – on the left side of the street.
+Make sure to stay visible, but as far over as you can.
 This might seem counter-intuitive, but experts say that both you and the approaching driver will have a better chance of seeing each other if you do.

-Stop and Look Both Ways: When you stop at a curb, it alerts drivers that you are about to cross – don’t just keep walking.
+Stop and Look Both Ways: When you stop at a curb, it alerts drivers that you are about to cross.
+Don’t just keep walking assuming they’ll stop.
+If a driver doesn’t stop, they may be responsible for personal injury, but you’ll be the one spending weeks in the hospital.
 Always look left, right, then left again before you cross.

 Make Eye Contact: When you are about to cross the street in front of a car, look at the driver and make eye contact.
 If you don’t there’s a good chance the driver doesn’t see you.
 Avoid standing in the blind spot of the driver and if it’s getting dark out, wear bright colors or carry a flashlight.